hosseinkasiri/Cryptocurrency/README.md

 # Cryptocurrency

-It's just a sample of a clean architecture project.
+It's just a sample of a clean architecture project for learning clean rules.
-I tried to comply with clean rules.